 Some biological staining procedures rely on the chemical process of oxidation and reduction.

-Stated simply, the oxidation-reduction reaction involves the transfer of electrons from one substance to another.
-Where staining techniques are concerned, oxidizers and reducers act on tissue so that dyes and/or reagents applied in subsequent steps are able to bind with the desired tissue elements.
+In simple terms, the oxidation-reduction reaction involves the transfer of electrons from one substance to another.
+Where staining techniques are concerned, oxidizers and reducers act on tissues so that dyes and or reagents applied in subsequent steps are able to bind with the desired tissue elements.